ml-tooling/ml-workspace/README.md

     </tr>
     <tr>
         <td>WORKSPACE_SSL_ENABLED</td>
         <td>Enable or disable SSL.
-When set to true, either certificates (cert.crt) must be mounted to <code>/resources/ssl</code> or, if not, the container generates self-signed certificates.</td>
+When set to true, either certificate (cert.crt) must be mounted to <code>/resources/ssl</code> or, if not, the container generates self-signed certificate.</td>
         <td>false</td>
     </tr>
     <tr>